kusor/triton-kbmapi/docs/index.md

 The major difference is the addition of the `active_range` property as well as the `comment` property.
-The `active_range` property represents the (inclusive) start and end dates that the provisioned token was in use.
+The `active_range` property represents the (inclusive) start and end dates that the provisioned pivtoken was in use.

-It's permitted that the same provisioned token might have multiple entries in the history table.
-An example would be a token accidentally deleted and restored would have an entry for the deletion, and then a second entry when the token is retired (or reprovisioned).
+It's permitted that the same provisioned pivtoken might have multiple entries in the history table.
+An example would be a pivtoken accidentally deleted and restored would have an entry for the deletion, and then a second entry when the pivtoken is retired (or reprovisioned).

 The `comment` field is an optional field that contains free form text.
 It is intended to note the reason for the deletion.

-To protect the token data in Moray, we will rely on the headnode disk encryption.
+To protect the pivtoken data in Moray, we will rely on the headnode disk encryption.

-**QUESTION**: Even though the HN token will not use the GetTokenPin API call to obtain its pin, should we still go ahead and store the data for the HN token in KBMAPI?
+**QUESTION**: Even though the HN pivtoken will not use the GetTokenPin API call to obtain its pin, should we still go ahead and store the data for the HN pivtoken in KBMAPI?

-#### Preloading Tokens
+#### Preloading Pivtokens

-To support an operator preloading unprovisioned tokens, we track ranges of serial numbers that are allowed to be provisioned.
+To support an operator preloading unprovisioned PIV tokens, we track ranges of serial numbers that are allowed to be provisioned.
 We use a separate moray bucket for tracking these ranges of serial numbers:

 ```
 {
-    "desc": "token serials",
+    "desc": "pivtoken serials",
-    "name": "token_serial",
+    "name": "pivtoken_serial",
     "schema": {
         "index": {
             "ca_dn": { "type": "string" },